ippontech/blog-usa/posts/integrating_civic_into_a_static_serverless_website.md

 ### Start a Serverless application

 To start, install the [Serverless npm package](https://www.npmjs.com/package/serverless).
-I won't go into detail about npm or Node, maybe [this article](https://www.w3schools.com/nodejs/nodejs_npm.asp) would help.
+I won't go into detail about npm or Node (maybe [this article](https://www.w3schools.com/nodejs/nodejs_npm.asp) would be a place to start).

 `npm install -g serverless`